pshivaji/Halfbrick/README.md

 Docker file was created adding the commands to exicute the python script

-Command to create a docker image
+Command to create a docker image (my-python-app)

 ```bash
 $ docker build -t my-python-app .